Surface Area and Volume of Cylinder — CBSE Class 9 & 10 Explained

 Volume

-This measures the space inside the cylinder.
+This measures the capacity inside the cylinder.

 V = πr²h